TobikoData/sqlmesh/docs/guides/notifications.md

 Notifications are configured with `notification targets`.
 Targets are specified in a project's [configuration](https://sqlmesh.readthedocs.io/en/stable/reference/configuration/) file (`config.yml` or `config.py`), and multiple targets can be specified for a project.

 A project may specify both global and user-specific notifications.
-Each target's notifications will be sent for all instances of each [event type](#sqlmesh-event-types) (e.g., notifications for `run` will be sent for *all* of the project's environments), with one exception for audit failures.
+Each target's notifications will be sent for all instances of each [event type](#sqlmesh-event-types) (e.g., notifications for `run` will be sent for *all* of the project's environments), with exceptions for audit failures and when an [override is configured for development](#notifications-during-development).

 [Audit](../concepts/audits.md) failure notifications can be sent for specific models if five conditions are met: